Skip to Main Content Winthrop University

 If copyrighted material is accessible in a database to which the library subscribes, URL links to the material can be distributed repeatedly, rather than the material itself, and students may access and download the material using those URLs.

 Permissions payments are the responsibility of faculty members and their departments.
 Payment procedures may vary by department, but most rights holders or rights clearinghouses (such as Copyright Clearance Center) will invoice the requestor if permission is granted.
 Fees are usually based on the type of use, number of students enrolled in the course, and number of pages in the reading.
-In most cases, a license will granted for a single semester and a new request must be submitted for each term in which the reading is to be used.
+In most cases, a license will be granted for a single semester and a new request must be submitted for each term in which the reading is to be used.

 Students hold the copyright to any original works they create.
 This generally includes papers, tests, emails, theses, dissertations, etc. Keep this in mind before re-using a student's material; such uses are protected by the Winthrop University Intellectual Property Policy.
 Additionally, instructors should be aware of the role of FERPA in the use of student work